Logo of the The Poor Swiss

 Here are the fees for one conversion from CHF to USD for different order sizes:

-It is easy to conclude from this graph: FlowBank and CornerTrader have a fair price, and all the others are much more expensive.
-Even with a minimum of 10 CHF, the 0.50% fee compared to the average 1% of the other Swiss brokers makes FlowBank and CornerTrader the only good Swiss brokers for currency conversion.
+For other brokers: Saxo is much cheaper than the others, and all the others are much more expensive.
+Even with a minimum of 10 CHF, the 0.25% fee compared to the average 1% of the other Swiss brokers makes Saxo the only good Swiss broker for currency conversion.
+After that, Cornèrtrader is reasonably priced as well.
+But Neon is better if you can find your stock or ETF on the BX Swiss stock exchange.

 Scenario 1: One Swiss ETF per month

 Until now, we have only considered a single operation in isolation.
 But it is much more interesting to look at everything together.
-We must look at a year of trading with transaction and custody fees together.
+We must look at a year of trading together with transaction and custody fees.

-One first scenario is for an investor that buys shares of one Swiss ETF (in CHF) per month.
-Many Swiss investors are only using the Swiss Stock Exchange.
+The first scenario is for an investor who buys shares of one Swiss ETF (in CHF) per month.
+Many Swiss investors only use the Swiss Stock Exchange.
 Since we must consider the custody fee, we must run the scenario with several portfolio sizes.

 Also, since the prices change based on the order size, we must choose an order size.
 For this scenario, the investor is buying 2000 CHF worth of shares every month.
 2000 CHF is a good average for monthly investing.